Sebastian-Webster/Capstone-Project/tests/manual-testing.md

  1. When the information entered does not meet the requirements set above, an error is shown and the new user does not get created
  2. When the information entered is correct and meets the requirements set above, the new user gets created and you get logged in and taken to the home screen

+Otherwise if both of those two passing requirements were not met, the test has failed.

 **Logging into SebMedia**<br>
 Before you can use SebMedia, you must be logged into your account.
 To test that logging in works correctly, follow these steps